Joe-Spencer/fusion-code/readme.md

 ### Spheres:
 Just for fun.
 Makes 100 randomly sized non-intersecting spheres.

-### CustomThermwoodPostProcessor:
-This post processor is specifically intended for a machine that has been modified such that the axes are rotated 270 degrees causing the long side of the table to point in the negative x direction.
-It also includes presets values for offset blocks.

 To use these scripts you will need an up-to-date Fusion license.
 To use the scripts drop them in your scripts folder, usually "user\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts" You may also need to create a settings.json file with the following paths:

 ```json